 Integrated staffing and student-centered strategy are reshaping campus operations

 Innovation is the engine behind everything we do.
 Whether we’re reimagining spaces, designing student-focused operations, or scaling ideas across multiple assets, our work is rooted in the belief that real impact starts with listening, collaborating, and acting boldly.
-We sat down with Chris Stewart, Senior Assistant Director, Facility Operations CENTERS at Cleveland State University (CSU), who offered a behind-the-scenes look at what makes CENTERS’ approach different and how bundling operations across multiple assets can transform day-to-day work into strategic, campus-wide impact.
+We talked with Chris Stewart, Senior Assistant Director, Facility Operations at CENTERS, based at Cleveland State University (CSU), who offered a behind-the-scenes look at what makes CENTERS’ approach different and how bundling operations across multiple assets can transform day-to-day work into strategic, campus-wide impact.

 Staying True to Mission While Delivering Operational Excellence